 Greenways are unbroken chains of preserved open space surrounding stream corridors, headwaters, water recharge areas and significant ecosystems.
 Building and protecting greenways is important for several reasons.
 Contiguous properties provide better protection for streams, ponds and other waterways.
 Contiguous open space is better at recharging more rainwater into our underground aquifers.
 Wildlife, including neo-tropical migrating birds, requires a considerable number of intact acres of grassland or woodland in order to reproduce and thrive in significant numbers.
 Creating bands or swathes of protected open space is an effective smart growth tool, creating natural green barriers against unchecked sprawl.

-Since 1989, with the help and support of our partners, D&R Greenway Land Trust has preserved its 247th property!
-The total acreage is 17,200 acres.
+Since 1989, with the help and support of our partners, D&R Greenway Land Trust has preserved over 17,000 acres.

 - For every two acres, on average, one house would have been built.
 That's 2,500 additional houses.